cosmicjs/docs/docs/guides/README.md

 ## Initial Setup
 Before doing any coding, let's set up a Bucket with content using the following steps:
-1. Log in to your [Cosmic account](https://app.cosmicjs.com) and Create a new Bucket.
+1. Log in to your [Cosmic account](https://app.cosmicjs.com) and create a new Bucket.
 2. Add a new Object Type called `Posts`.
-Add optional Metafields to extend the content model.
-For brevity, we'll omit the Metafields and show you the basic steps to connect to your content.
+For brevity, we'll omit adding Metafields to show you the basic steps with just `title` and `content`.
-3. Add a few Blog Objects by clicking "+ Add New Post" and fill out the `title`, `slug`, and `content` fields.
+3. Add a few Objects by clicking "+ Add New Post" and fill out the `title`, `slug`, and `content` fields.

+Now we can get into integrating Cosmic content using various development tools.

 ## React
 [React](https://reactjs.org/) is a component-based JavaScript library for building user interfaces.